MohammedFuad97/Brisk-DataTable/README.md

 <strong>2.
 Brisk Instance Options declaration:</strong>

-You can check the full list of attributes in [Attributes Reference](#attributes-reference-still-under-preparing)
+You can check the full list of attributes in [Attributes Reference](#attributes-reference-still-under-preparing).

     var initOptions = {
         language: 'en',